NNPDF/nnpdf/doc/sphinx/source/vp/datthcomp.md

 Comparing data and theory
 -------------------------
-For a tutorial on how to do a data theory comparison, see [here](../tutorials/datthcomp.html).
+For a tutorial on how to do a data-theory comparison, see [here](../tutorials/datthcomp.html).

 The name of the data-theory comparison tool is `plot_fancy`.
 You can see what parameters in the runcard influence it by typing: